Positive and Risky Message Assessment for Music Products: Ethical considerations and limitations

 \textbf{Reliability:} We recognize the potential issues regarding the reliability of such a content rating system.
 Possible inaccuracies may result in misleading content suggestions, potentially leading vulnerable groups to inadvertently consume inappropriate content, or causing confusion in the production processes for musicians.
 This work represents our initial exploration, and we strongly advise against implementing such a system in real-world services until the technical and operational elements can be held accountable.
 We insist that such a system should be regarded as an assistant to, rather than a replacement for, the content rating and assessment work done by media experts and customers.

-\textbf{Social context concerns:} The social context in which these labels are acquired is not always known, and there can be a lack of context in terms of why language is used and judged.
+\textbf{Social context concerns:} The social context in which these labels are acquired is not always known, and there can be a lack of context in terms of how language is used and judged.
 For instance, many rap songs discuss the harms associated with isolation and substance abuse, yet such information might be misclassified due to rating provider bias or system bias.
 This may increase the likelihood of systematic bias or unintentionally promote racism.
-Future research should explore distinguishing between racist and reclaimed uses of slurs.
+Future research should explore distinguishing between racist and reclaimed uses of slurs as well as between mentions of risky subjects in a suggestive manner and those deemed more innocuous.

 \textbf{Data source concerns:} Our rating data comes from CSM, a non-neutral organization.
 The regulations they use to recruit human experts to rate media products are unknown, and different experts rate different products, which may lead to inconsistencies.
 Transparency and accountability are not guaranteed, and subjectivity remains in the rating results.
-Future research and implementations should not rashly take ratings from data sources such as CSM as golden standard without careful assessment.
+Future research and implementations should not rashly take ratings from data sources such as CSM as golden standards without careful assessment.

 \textbf{Ambiguity in aspects:} The rating aspects used in this work can be ambiguous, as they are loosely defined by single words.
 For example, what is considered \emph{violence} may extend beyond overtly violent behaviors.
 We also recognize that the \emph{positive} aspect defined by the CSM, indicating the overall takeaway, lacks fine-grained elaborations compared to risky aspects.
 This could result in ambiguity and fail to provide further insights for users.